Spiritual Path

 Nation Builders

-Sardar Patel, Dr. Rajendra Prasad, Maulana Azad, Jagjivan Ram, Jawaharlal Nehru: Their dedication to national unity and governance offered me models of public service based on sacrifice, discipline, and intellect.
+Mohandas Karamchand Gandhi, Pandit Jawaharlal Nehru, Sardar Vallabhbhai Patel, Dr. Babu Rajendra Prasad, Abdul Kalam Azad, Dr. B. R. Ambedkar, Dr. Babu Jagjeevan Ram, V. P. Menon: Their dedication to national unity and governance offered me models of public service based on sacrifice, discipline, and intellect.

 Core Spiritual Principles